Naval History Homepage and Site Search

 28 November 1934 - Took in tow disabled yacht off Point Vicente, CA.

-20 December 1935 - Alongside at Long Beach, CA, and contained a fire which broke out on the pier until the fire department arrived.
+20 December 1935 - Crew contained a fire which broke out on the pier at Long Beach, California, until the fire department arrived.

-There were other occasions on which she assisted ships in distress and the civil authorities.
+On other occasions she gave assistance to ships in distress and supported civil authorities.

 Fate: 1941 - Returned to Navy, converted to rescue and salvage ship, ARS-2, renamed USS Crusader.
 Sold 1952.